Urgent & Emergency Care - Make the Right Choice

 Emergency Care at Kettering General Hospital

 KGH provides 24 hour accident and emergency services (A&E) from our Emergency Department (ED) and supports the treatment of patients presenting with minor, major and traumatic injuries.
 Serious traumatic injury patients receive treatment before transfer to the major trauma centre at Coventry.
-During busy periods priority will be given to people attending ED with serious, life-threatening conditions that need immediate medical attention including persistent severe chest pain, loss of consciousness, acute confused state, severe blood loss, serious burns, suspected stroke.
+During busy periods priority will be given to people attending ED with serious, life-threatening conditions that need immediate medical attention including persistent severe chest pain, loss of consciousness, acute confused state, severe blood loss, serious burns.

 You should only call 999 or visit the ED in a real emergency